The-Travelers-Lab/Medieval-Itineraries/Gazetteers/README.md

 # To Do List:
 ## Crown of Aragon Gazetteer
-* Check secondary guesses from Geonames lookup
 * Enter modified ID codes for non-Geonames locations
-* Complete Itinerary Code References for all entries
+* Enter Itinerary Code References for any itinerary entries

 ## Episcopal Travel Gazetteer
-* Not yet compiled...
+* Begin Compilation...